Mental health app Wysa raises $5.5M for ’emotionally intelligent’ AI – TechCrunch

 Still, Wysa has had several tests in the real world.
 In 2020, the government of Singapore licensed Wysa, and provided the service for free to help cope with the emotional fallout of the coronavirus pandemic.
 Wysa is also offered through the health insurance company Aetna as a supplement to Aetna’s Employee Assistance Program.

 The biggest concern about mental health apps, naturally, is that they might accidentally trigger an incident, or mistake signs of self harm.
-To address this, the UK’s National Health Service (NHS) offers specific compliance standards.
+To address this, the U.K.’s National Health Service (NHS) offers specific compliance standards.
 Wysa is compliant with the NHS’ DCB0129 standard for clinical safety, the first AI-based mental health app to earn the distinction.

 To meet those guidelines, Wysa appointed a clinical safety officer, and was required to create “escalation paths” for people who show signs of self harm.